 An appreciation for the synergies of this network effect has led Pettine and others in San Diego to help mentor local entrepreneurs, and to encourage San Diego’s angel investors to build ties to angel networks beyond San Diego.
 Xconomy has supported these efforts, in part by working with Brant Cooper of San Diego Tech Founders to organize events featuring prominent innovation leaders.

 In addition, as you can see above, I’ve put together a slideshow of prominent San Diego angels that includes a brief summary of their investment philosophy, technology focus, and a few recent deals.
-Conspicuously missing from this list is John Belmonte, who emerged last year as a key figure in the local startup ecosystem.
-Belmonte told me he’s been on an angelic hiatus since May, when he returned to the San Diego based Active Network (NASDAQ: ACTV) as interim CEO.
+John Belmonte, who emerged last year as a key figure in the local startup ecosystem, told me he’s been on an angelic hiatus since May, when he returned to the San Diego based Active Network (NASDAQ: ACTV) as interim CEO.
 He plans to return, however, and I’ve saved a place for Belmonte in our slideshow.
 I’m happy to add other angels to the slideshow who are active investors in technology innovation; just send me the pertinent details.